Plan Ahead: Avoid the Unwelcome Effects Your Estranged Spouse Can Have on Your Estate

 If you are separated but not divorced, you may be surprised to know that the law still gives your estranged spouse considerable control over your life and your estate when you pass away, no matter how long you’ve been living apart.
 That means if you die without getting divorced, your spouse could come in and run the show, even if everyone else in the family objects.

 Don’t let that happen.

-An experienced family law attorney at Carmiece Graves Law can help you get arrangements settled to protect yourself and your loved ones regardless of what the future may bring.
+An experienced family law and divorce attorney at Carmiece Graves Law can help you get arrangements settled to protect yourself and your loved ones regardless of what the future may bring.